-In March 2020, the Group refinanced its £6 billion revolving credit facility consisting of a £3 billion 364-day tranche (with two one-year extension options and a one-year term-out option), and a £3 billion five-year tranche (with two one-year extension options).
-This facility no longer contains a financial covenant.
-Subsequent to the year-end, in February 2021, the Group extended £2.85 billion of the 364-day tranche from March 2021 to March 2022 and £2.85 billion of the five-year tranche from March 2025 to March 2026 (£3 billion of this tranche remains available until March 2025).
-As at 31 December 2020, the facility remains undrawn.
+In March 2020, the Group refinanced its £6 billion revolving credit facility consisting of a £3 billion 364-day tranche (with two oneyear extension options and a one-year term-out option), and a £3 billion five-year tranche (with two one-year extension options).
+The facility no longer contains a financial covenant.
+As at 31 December 2020, the facility was undrawn.